The Jubilee Laws

 As for the capitalist exploitation decried by Marx and Dickens, it was a symptom of land accumulation by the rich.
 While the rich in Britain long controlled the land through feudal grants, those grants provided some reciprocal protections for the peasants, protections which stood because the lords needed the peasants to work the land.
 When agricultural efficiencies increased, the estates morphed into modern land ownership, the feudal commons were fenced in, and peasants became paupers.
 Exploitation by capitalist factory owners was better than starving in the countryside.
 The capitalists were actually a progressive force, albeit marginally.
 If the peasants had their own land as a fallback, the factory owners would have had a higher market wage to bid against.
 They would have had to offer a better combination of wages and working conditions than the fallback of working on the family farm.

 Conservatives take note: unchecked accumulation of land leads to plantation societies or feudalism, not capitalism.
 And when the upper caste loses its grip, the result is usually centralized dictatorship or worse.
 Caesar, Lenin, Napoleon, and Chavez are all the products of landless peasants looking to the central government as checks against local oppressors.
 Even in the United States, the descendents of oppressed agricultural laborers vote overwhelmingly for big government Democrats.

 The Jubilee Laws provided a check against both feudalism and socialist centralization.
-With a large property owning yeoman class, the idea of private property had plenty of defenders.
+With a large property-owning yeoman class, the idea of private property had plenty of defenders.
 So did the nation as a whole.
-The Hebrew anarchy followed by kingdoms managed to survive surrounded by empires in part because they had large body of small farmers – rednecks if you will – who had a stake in the nation.
+The Hebrew anarchy followed by kingdoms managed to survive surrounded by empires in part because they had a large body of small farmers – rednecks if you will – who had a stake in the nation.
 When the Jubilee Laws fell out of favor, Israel and Judah were conquered by foreign empires.
 Conservatives should take note of this as well.